nf-core/sarek/docs/output.md

 #### Sentieon Dedup reports

-Sentieon's DNAseq subroutine Dedup produces a metrics report much like the one produce by GATK's MarkDuplicates.
+Sentieon's DNAseq subroutine Dedup produces a metrics report much like the one produced by GATK's MarkDuplicates.
 The Dedup metrics are imported into MultiQC as custom content and displayed in a table.

 <details markdown="1">
 <summary>Output files for all samples</summary>